-These verses recount the fall of a once-visionary land that became trapped in its own echo.
-The rebels became rulers, the thinkers became gatekeepers, and the spirit of true creation was cast out.
-But among the exiled a new force awakens—the Builders.
-They reject stagnation, destroy the altars of imitation, and begin constructing a new kingdom founded on vision alone.
-The passage stands as a declaration that the future will not be granted by the old world, but forged by those courageous enough to create without permission.
+Where it all started.
+The first Book of Trillionbear — originally posted as an article on his X account — where an imaginary world collided with the current state of crypto and the beliefs held by the 4NBT community.
+Prophetic in its own way.
+These verses recount the fall of a once-visionary land that became trapped in its own echo: rebels turned rulers, thinkers turned gatekeepers, and the spirit of true creation cast into exile.
+But from among the exiled, a new force awakens — the Builders.
+They reject stagnation, destroy the altars of imitation, and begin raising a new kingdom founded on vision alone.
+A declaration that the future will not be handed down by the old world, but forged by those bold enough to create without permission.

 These verses tell of a hidden war not fought with swords, but within the minds of the people.
 Though the old kings have fallen, new systems of control arise through machines, algorithms, and invisible structures that shape thought, speech, and creation.
 The people, unaware of their chains, slowly surrender their vision and freedom.
 Yet from within the noise a remnant awakens—rebels who refuse obedience to the systems that govern imagination.
 Mocked, censored, and cast out, they continue to create and resist, reclaiming the fire of true expression.
 In their rebellion they begin to build a new Jerusalem—not a physical city, but a living network of creators united by vision, courage, and the refusal to kneel.